 Frieth C.E.C.
 School has a distinctive Christian ethos which is at the centre of school life.
-We provide an inclusive, supportive and caring environment, shaped by our Christian values, in which children can learn and flourish.
-We welcome applications from all members of the community without reference to ability or aptitude and irrespective of whether they are of the Christian faith, another faith or no faith, but we expect parents to respect and support the Christian ethos of our school.
+We provide an inclusive, supportive and caring environment, shaped by Christian values, in which children can learn and flourish.
+We welcome applications from all members of the community without reference to ability or aptitude and irrespective of whether they are of the Christian faith, another faith or no faith, but we expect parents to respect the Christian ethos of our school.
+Our mission statement is: We are a close Christian community, nurturing, inspiring and celebrating all individuals.
+Through creative learning we encourage greatness by developing potential without limitations.